DrawZeroPoint/VectorDetectionNetwork/README.md

 Make sure the PC is with 8 GB or more GRAM.

-Please make sure you have the correct version of the Nvidia driver installed, and that is compatible with your card.
+Please make sure you have the correct version of the Nvidia driver installed, and that is compatible with your GPU card.

 ## Software